Gauss (ship)

-Gauss was a ship built in Germany specially for polar exploration, named after the mathematician and physical scientist Carl Friedrich Gauss.
+Gauss was a ship built in Germany for polar exploration, named after the mathematician and physical scientist Carl Friedrich Gauss.
 Purchased by Canada in 1904, the vessel was renamed CGS Arctic.
 As Arctic, the vessel made annual trips to the Canadian Arctic until 1925.
 The ship's fate is disputed among the sources, but all claim that by the mid-1920s, the vessel was out of service.